|Faculty and Staff Home > Employee Handbook > Section II-2: Organization and Administration of the College|

-The college's administrative and management structure consists of five primary divisions with an administrative officer responsible for the function of each division.
-The five divisions include Student Learning, Development, and Support; Corporate and Continuing Education; Finance and Administration; Institutional Advancement; and the Center for the Global Learner.
+The college's administrative and management structure consists of six primary divisions with an administrative officer responsible for the function of each division.
+The six divisions include Student Learning and Instructional Services; Student Engagement, Development, and Support; Corporate and Continuing Education; Finance and Administration; Institutional Advancement and Support; and the Center for the Global Learner.
 A Staffing Chart details the college’s organization and the positions approved by the Board of Trustees.

 Each position at the college is described in an approved job description on file in the Human Resources Department.
 Supervisors are to update job descriptions when any changes are made in position responsibilities, title, working hours, or required or desired qualifications.
 An approved format for a job description is available.

-General job responsibilities of the senior administrative officers, who report directly to the President, follow along with information about affirmative action, legal assistance, and the President’s Leadership Council.
+GGeneral job responsibilities of the senior administrative officers, who report directly to the President, follow along with information about affirmative action, legal assistance, and the President’s Cabinet.

 The President serves as the chief administrative/chief executive officer and is directly responsible to the Board of Trustees for the college’s operation and management.
 The President operates within established policies and procedures and by the direction of the Trustees, the Bylaws of the Trustees, and the State Board of Community Colleges.
 The President recommends policies to the Board of Trustees and discharges those functions that the Board may delegate.
 The President provides leadership for educational programs and services, maintains a qualified staff, ensures proper operating procedures for all functions within the college, and appoints committees when needed.
 The President participates in professional and community agency committees, boards, and organizations as necessary and appropriate.

-This position is directly responsible to the President for overseeing the development and implementation of activities related to institutional advancement, internal and external communications, and data-focused institutional support services as well as the college’s offerings in Orange County.
-More specifically, this position is responsible for Information Technology Services; Marketing and Communications; Orange County Operations; Research, Evaluation, Assessment, and Planning; Resource Development, including the college’s Foundation and Grants Development; and the Retired Senior Volunteer Program.
+This position is directly responsible to the President for overseeing the development and implementation of activities related to institutional advancement, internal and external communications, and data-focused institutional support services as well as the college’s offerings in Orange County and at the Northern Durham Center.
+More specifically, this position is responsible for Information Technology Services; Marketing and Communications; Campus Police and Public Safety; Orange County and Northern Durham Center Operations; Research, Evaluation, Assessment, and Planning; and Resource Development, including the college’s Foundation and Grants Development.
 Responsibilities also include support of Board relations and governmental relations.
-The Senior Vice President, Institutional Advancement serves as the college’s Chief Information Officer and is Acting President in the absence of the President.
+The Senior Vice President, Institutional Advancement and Support serves as the college’s chief administrative officer in the absence of the President.

 Vice President, Finance and Administrative Services

-This position is directly responsible to the President for planning, coordinating, supervising, evaluating, and supporting the college’s financial management functions as well as facility services, human resources, and campus police and public safety activities.
+This position is directly responsible to the President for planning, coordinating, supervising, evaluating, and supporting the college’s financial management functions as well as facility services and human resources.
 This position also serves as the Chief Financial Officer and assists the President in preparing the college's budget; establishing and maintaining an adequate system of accounting and financial reporting; supervising the procurement of services, supplies, and equipment; providing for the receipt, custody, and disbursement of institutional funds; maintaining property inventories; and providing institutional control of contracted services.
 The financial and business operations of the college are conducted according to the rules and regulations established by the State Board of Community Colleges.

-This position is directly responsible to the President for planning, directing, coordinating, supervising, evaluating, and supporting the college’s curriculum and adult basic skills instructional offerings, division budget, student learning, assessment, student development, and support services activities.
-Adult Education and Basic Skills instruction includes Adult Basic Education, Adult High School/General Educational Development (GED), Compensatory Education, and Workplace and Correctional Education Programs.
-Curriculum instruction includes Arts, Sciences, and University Transfer; Career and Technical Programs; Student Engagement and Transitions; and Health Technologies Programs.
-This Vice President serves as the Chief Instructional Officer and the Chief Student Services Officer, ensuring a learning-centered administration and college that focuses on providing quality instruction and support for teaching excellence.
+This position is directly responsible to the President for planning, directing, coordinating, supervising, evaluating, and supporting the college’s library and learning resources, service learning, Teaching-Learning Center, curriculum health technologies programs, career and technical programs, and arts, science, and university transfer instructional offerings.
+This Vice President serves as the Chief Instructional Officer, ensuring a learning-centered administration and college that focuses on providing quality instruction and support for teaching excellence.

 Vice President, Corporate and Continuing Education

 This position is directly responsible to the President for planning, coordinating, supervising, evaluating, and supporting the college’s corporate and continuing education offerings and for supervising the program and support staff in public safety services, human resources development, small business center, and noncredit public and corporate instructional offerings.
-This position is also responsible for short-term occupational training, including biotechnology, nursing assistant, real estate, industrial trades, as well as the Northern Durham Center.
+This position is also responsible for short-term occupational training, including biotechnology, nursing assistant, and emergency medical science.